Available on the Batman: Year One Home Video Release

 Catwoman takes center stage in this tantalizing DC Showcase animated short included on the home video release of

 Batman: Year One, and what it may lack in substance it makes up for in style.
 Actually, the story usually takes a complete back seat in order to show off some over-the-top action or an insane amount of skin.
 The plot is simple: After saving a cat with a familiar looking collar, Catwoman goes after a crime lord in search of answers.
-As you can image, and given the lack of ratings or television censors, the sexuality is amped up considerably for this little adventure.

 Click here for further coverage on the Batman: Year One animated feature!